Codium-ai/release-notes/docs/index.md

 This keeps Codiumate in sync with your workflow until you're ready to lock in your focus for a specific conversation.

+##
+**Codebase Selection:** For Enterprise RAG users, you can now **turn RAG usage on or off!**

+If you don't want to use your entire codebase as context and look for something more specific, simply turn RAG off from the context selection menu.

 </div>

 <div class="centered" markdown>